Internship, Thesis

 Task

-Kiviks Musteri has ambitious goals regarding its climate impact.
-By 2030, the company aims to be fossil-free in terms of electricity use within its operations and its own transport.
-They have already made significant progress, as all electricity and heating energy come from renewable energy sources, and the combined contribution from Scope 1 and 2 emissions accounts for less than 0.5%.
-Some of their transport runs on HVO, and they are also actively working on energy and transport efficiency improvements.
+Kiviks Musteri has set ambitious climate targets.
+By 2030, the company aims to be fossil-free in terms of electricity use within its own operations as well as its own transportation.
+They have already made significant progress—100% of their electricity and heating energy comes from renewable sources, and their combined Scope 1 and 2 emissions account for less than 0.5%.
+The majority of their transport is powered by HVO (hydrotreated vegetable oil).
+The company is also actively working to improve the efficiency of both energy use and logistics.

-Final project boundaries will be defined in consultation with the company’s contact person and your academic supervisor.
+Final project boundaries will be defined in consultation with the company contact and your academic supervisor.

 Related sustainability goals